JCofman/Changelog/README.md

 # Changelog README

-This VScode extension tries to add changelog information about the hovered `package.json` package dependency.
+This vscode extension tries to add changelog information to the hovered `package.json` package dependency.

 ## Features

-Just hover over a `package.json` dependency as seen in this GIF and you the extension tries to fetch additional changelog information.
+Just hover over a `package.json` dependency as seen in this GIF and the extension tries to fetch additional changelog information.

 ![changelog extension](images/changelog-feature.gif)

 ## Known Issues

-Some packages don`t manage a changelog or the changelog gets saved somewhere else
+This extension tries to fetch the changelog data from [changelog.md](https://changelogs.md/).
+Please be aware that some projects don't provide a changelog or manage it at different places.
+This extension currently doesn't parse GitHub releases.

+## Credits

+- This extension uses the API from https://changelogs.md/ created by [Nathan Peck](https://github.com/nathanpeck)

 ## Release Notes